xtannier/kea/README.md

 # kea

+This is a fork from https://github.com/boudinfl/kea with adaptation to python 3.
+This code is compatible with both versions.

 kea is a simple rule-based tokenizer for French.
 The tokenization process is decomposed in two steps:

 1. A rule-based tokenization approach is employed using the punctuation as an